Current Size: 100%

 No one stays in a job forever, and you’ll move on from every job eventually, whether through resignation, dismissal, promotion, redundancy or retirement.

-Either party to a contract of employment – worker or employer – can terminate that contract by giving notice (although the employer will need a lawful reason and must follow a fair procedure).
+Either party to a contract of employment – employee or employer – can terminate that contract by giving notice (although the employer will need a lawful reason and must follow a fair procedure).
 Most contracts will contain an express written term detailing the notice which must be given by either side.
 Workers also have statutory rights to a minimum notice period and protection against unfair dismissal.

 From a legal point of view, a dismissal takes place when: